balancednetwork/balanced-network-interface/README.md

 ## Contribution

 **Please open all pull requests against the `master` branch.**
-CI checks will run against all PRs.
+CI checks will run against all PR.

 ### Code Style/Convention